aebarros/aebarros/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Where I tell you stuff you don't care about.
+subtitle: Where I tell you stuff about me
+image: /img/me and rogue.jpg
 ---

 My name is Arthur